Theft of radars on the roads could be linked to the War in Ukraine

 Crimes are difficult to solve, because by the time the police are called, thieves have usually fled to another region or left the country.
 But the police do not rule out the possibility of participation by local criminals, he added.

-As of Friday, the Swedish Police Authority was investigating 160 incidents of theft of speed monitoring cameras, the corporation’s press officer, Anna Engelbert, said in an email.
+As of Friday, the Swedish Police Authority was investigating 160 incidents of theft of speed cameras, the company’s press officer Anna Engelbert said in an email.
 “We cannot provide more information about these cases,” she said, citing the need to protect ongoing investigations.

 But the exact purpose of the theft of these cameras has puzzled Trafikverket and the police.
 The custom Nikon cameras Sweden uses photograph drivers and license plates from 15 meters away.
 The lenses are out of focus at any other distance from the subject being photographed, Lundberg said.
 “It is not possible to adjust this focus, according to our supplier.
 At least not easily.” / TRANSLATION BY AUGUSTO CALIL